Michael Caine revealed to ET why he wanted to work with Kermit and company for their reimagining of the Charles Dickens tale.

 “All my friends have worked with the Muppets.
-Everybody I know has done a thing with the Muppets and I always felt a little bit left out,” Michael Caine told ET in 1992 on the set of The Muppet Christmas Carol, which is celebrating its 25th anniversary this year.
+Everybody I know has done a thing with the Muppets and I always felt a little bit left out,” Michael Caine told ET in 1992 on the set of The Muppet Christmas Carol, which celebrated its 30th anniversary this year.
 “But they only did half-hour television shows and I got to do a two-hour movie, so it's great.”

 While Caine donned the trademark robes and night cap to portray Ebenezer Scrooge, the reimagining of the Charles Dickens classic also featured Kermit as Bob Cratchit, Fozzie as Mr. Fozziewig (modified from Fezziwig), Miss Piggy as Mrs. Cratchit and Gonzo as Dickens, who hilariously narrates the story with Rizzo the Rat.
 Despite the recognizable names and faces, some voices of the characters would sound a little different to Muppet fans.